-Do you have questions surrounding planning a funeral that is both meaningful and heartfelt?
+Do you have questions about planning a meaningful and heartfelt funeral?
 Working with a dedicated memorial service advisor at Beck's Tribute Center will help you along the way to answer any questions you may have.

 What is a funeral?

 A funeral is a ceremony to help family, friends, and community members honor their loved ones and pay their respects.
 Your loved one’s casket or urn does not have to be present at their funeral.
 Funerals are dedicated to letting the deceased's friends and family members celebrate their loved ones' lives.
 They help provide closure and are an essential part of the healing process.

 What is the best type of service for my beliefs?

 If your loved one did not preplan or state a preference for a funeral service, the best type of service is up to you and any family members involved in the decision.
 Some families prefer a traditional funeral or memorial service, while others plan a more informal life celebration.

 The type of service you choose is dependent on a variety of factors which may include:

 - Whether you want a service held at a place of worship, funeral home, graveside, outdoors, or private home or club

 - Whether you want your service to follow the rituals of a religious denomination or not